spitfjre/ng-swagger-gen-cli/README.md

-Regardless if your Angular project was generated or is managed by [Angular CLI](https://cli.angular.io/), or you have started your project with some other seed (for example, using [webpack](https://webpack.js.org/) directly), you can setup a scripts block.
+Regardless if your Angular project was generated or is managed by [Angular CLI](https://cli.angular.io/), or you have started your project with some other seed (for example, using [webpack](https://webpack.js.org/) directly), you can set up a scripts block.

 To do so, create the `ng-swagger-gen-cli.json` configuration file and add the following `scripts` to your `package.json`: